Video design: Concert video design

 Concert video design is a niche of the filmmaking and video production industry that involves the creation of original video content intended explicitly for display during a live concert performance.

 The creation of visuals for live music performances bears close resemblance to music videos, but are typically meant to be displayed as 'backplate' imagery that adds a visual component to the music performed onstage.
 However, as the use of video content during musical performances has grown in popularity since the turn of the 21st century, it has become more common to have self-standing 'introductory' and 'interstitial' videos that play on screen on stage without the performers.
 These pieces may include footage of the artist or artists, shot specifically for the video, and presented onstage with pre-recorded music so that the final appearance is essentially a music video.
 Such stand-alone videos, however, are typically only viewed in this live setting and may include additional theatrical sound effects.

-The earliest concert video visuals likely date to the period of the late 1960s when concerts for artists such as Jimi Hendrix and The Doors featured psychedelic imagery on projection screens suspended behind the performers.
+The earliest concert video visuals likely date to the late 1960s when concerts for artists such as Jimi Hendrix and The Doors featured psychedelic imagery on projection screens suspended behind the performers.
 Live concert performances took on more and more theatrical elements particularly notable in the concert events put on by Pink Floyd throughout their career.

-Laurie Anderson was among the earliest to experiment with video content as part of a live performance, and her ideas and images continue to be a direct inspiration to performers as diverse as David Bowie, Madonna and Kanye West.
-Meanwhile, in 1982, Devo integrated rear-projected visuals into their concert set, choreographing themselves to match and interact with the action on screen for several songs.
-But the rock show that made video content 'standard practice' was U2's Zoo TV Tour conceived and designed by Willie Williams - who has collaborated with Laurie Anderson.
+Laurie Anderson was among the earliest to experiment with video content as part of a live performance, and her ideas and images were a direct inspiration to performers as diverse as David Bowie, Madonna and Kanye West.
+In 1982, Devo integrated rear-projected visuals into their concert set, choreographing themselves to match and interact with the action on the video for several songs, but the concert that made video content 'standard practice' was the 1993 U2's Zoo TV Tour, conceived and designed by production designer Willie Williams, a collaborator of Laurie Anderson's.